 What is iCloud?

 iCloud stores your content securely and keeps your apps up to date across all your devices.
-That means all your stuff—photos, files, notes, and more—is safe and available wherever you are. iCloud comes with 5 GB of free storage and you can add more storage at any time.
+That means all your information—photos, files, notes, and more—is available wherever you are. iCloud comes with 5 GB of free storage and you can add more storage at any time.

 With iCloud, changes you make on one device appear on all your other devices.
 You can also access web versions of your favorite apps, like Photos, Mail, and Notes, on iCloud.com.
 Just sign in from any supported web browser.
 See the Apple Support article Which iCloud.com features are available in the browser on your device.